Sliced Wasserstein distance between probability measures on Hilbert spaces: Introduction

-The Wasserstein distance suffers from the curse of dimension limiting its application to large-scale data analysis \cite{weed2017sharp,fournier2013rate}.
-To ease the computational burden, many variants of the Wasserstein distance have been explored, among those Sliced Wasserstein distance received a surge of interest due to its efficiency \cite{bonneel2014sliced,Bonnotte_SW,kolouri2019generalized,nguyen2023energybased,nguyen2023hierarchical}.
-The sliced Wasserstein distance compares two measures on $\mathbb R^d$ by estimating distance of the projected uni-dimensional distributions.
+The Wasserstein distance rises as a fundamental metric for quantifying the dissimilarity between probability distributions, boasting a myriad of applications within the realms of statistics and machine learning.
+However, it suffers from the curse of dimension limiting its application to large-scale data analysis, under which the empirical measure shows slow convergence to the true distribution as the dimension becomes large~\cite{weed2017sharp,fournier2013rate}.
+In order to alleviate the computational load, sliced Wasserstein distance emerged~\cite{bonneel2014sliced,Bonnotte_SW} and received a surge of interest since the convergence of empirical measure under sliced Wasserstein distance is independent of the dimension.
+Many variants of sliced Wasserstein distance on $\mathbb R^d$ have been explored, such as the generalized sliced Wasserstein distance~\cite{kolouri2019generalized}, energy-based sliced Wasserstein distance, and hierarchical sliced Wasserstein distance~\cite{nguyen2023hierarchical}.
+In particular, the sliced Wasserstein distance has been the focus of much research in recent years, to name a few~\cite{park2024geometryanalyticpropertiessliced, cozzi2024longtimeasymptoticsslicedwassersteinflow, bonet2024slicedwassersteindistancesflowscartanhadamard}.

-A natural question arises that if it is possible to define a extended notion of sliced Wasserstein distance for measures on infinite dimensional spaces, as the Wasserstein exists for such measures. \cite{rustamov2023intrinsic} defines the sliced Wasserstein distance on compact manifolds and provides real data examples.
-In this paper we establish the notion of sliced Wasserstein distance between measures on an infinite dimensional separable Hilbert space in a more theoretical view, which also allows for noncompact domains.
-Moreover, we depict the relation between sliced Wasserstein distance and narrow convergence of measures and quantize the approximation via empirical measures.
+A natural question arises that if it is possible to define a extended notion of sliced Wasserstein distance for measures on infinite dimensional spaces, as the Wasserstein distance exists for such measures.
+In particular, the convergence rate of the expectation of the sliced Wasserstein distance between the true and empirical measure is of interested.
+If the convergence rate is independent of dimension, then it implies that the sliced Wasserstein distance does not suffer from the curse of dimensionality.
+The work~\cite{rustamov2023intrinsic} defines the sliced Wasserstein distance on compact manifolds and provides real data examples.
+In this paper, we establish the notion of sliced Wasserstein distance between measures on an infinite dimensional separable Hilbert space in a more theoretical view, which also allows for noncompact domains.
+We show that empirical measures approximate the true distribution in sliced Wasserstein distance at parametric rates.
+We also show that the sliced Wasserstein distance characterize the narrow convergence of measures.